 What is Business Insurance?

 If you are a business owner in Florida you have probably either purchased or considered purchasing some form of business insurance.
-Business insurance is intended to safeguard your business against certain types of losses should your business ever be impacted a covered event.
-The type of events that will be covered by your business insurance will depend on your specific policy, and the type of coverage you have purchased.
+Business insurance is intended to safeguard your business against certain types of losses should your business ever be impacted by a covered loss.
+The type of losses that will be covered by your business insurance will depend on your specific policy, and the type of coverage you have purchased.

 What types of coverage are available?